khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 (I understand that some people think the JLPT is a waste of time, i.e., one's proficiency is hardly defined by tests with flawed designs.
 Nonetheless, there is a sense of fulfillment and anticipation in these tests, and that is enough for me.)

+---

-### Immersion
+## Immersion

 At the start of 2024, I started hearing about [immersion](https://refold.la/simplified/stage-0/a/what-is-immersion) and [comprehensible input](https://www.sk.com.br/sk-krash-english.html) ([i+1](https://www.sk.com.br/sk-krash-english.html)).
-I became aware of [AJATT (All Japanese All The Time)](https://tatsumoto-ren.github.io/blog/whats-ajatt.html) methods, which discarded traditional textbook learning and endorsed single-handedly relying on intensive immersion to learn a language, paired with building your own flashcard deck on [Anki](https://apps.ankiweb.net/), which utilizes spaced repetition.
+I became aware of [AJATT (All Japanese All The Time)](https://tatsumoto-ren.github.io/blog/whats-ajatt.html) methods, which discarded traditional textbook learning and endorsed single-handedly relying on intensive [immersion](https://refold.la/simplified/stage-0/a/what-is-immersion) through input to learn a language, paired with building your own flashcard deck on [Anki](https://apps.ankiweb.net/) which utilizes [spaced repetition](https://www.kpu.ca/sites/default/files/Learning%20Centres/Think_SpacedRepetition_LA.pdf).

-However, I don't subscribe to their extreme methods because they require a good amount of linguistic intuition which I don't have, and I am fully aware that the level of intensity they demand will burn me out.
-I also believe that textbooks are also helpful to an extent.
+However, I don't subscribe to AJATT's extreme methods because they require a good amount of linguistic intuition, which I don't have, and I am fully aware that the level of intensity they demand will burn me out.
+I also believe that textbooks are helpful to an extent.

 My listening practice started with [The Bite Size Japanese Podcast](https://open.spotify.com/show/58H68tM3uC2JNZI4hXvdeu) on the recommendation of my girlfriend.
-Her content is really good for beginners as she speaks slowly and reiterates words while delving into relatable everyday topics.
+Her content is excellent for beginners; she speaks slowly, repeats words, and explores relatable, everyday topics.
 I spent weeks listening to her while walking and taking the train on my way home from work every day.
-I would say that レイラさん helped me dip my toes in listening comprehension.
+Reira-san helped me dip my toes in the initial hurdles of listening comprehension.

 I was lucky that my favorite anime of all time, [Rascal Does Not Dream of Bunny Girl Senpai](https://myanimelist.net/anime/37450/Seishun_Buta_Yarou_wa_Bunny_Girl_Senpai_no_Yume_wo_Minai), is heavily dialogue-driven (the episodes consist of 95% conversations).
-I began manually transcribing the Japanese subtitles from Netflix straight to Google Docs, analyzing every single sentence and adding all the vocab I didn't know to my flashcard deck.
-I extracted and trimmed the audio using Audacity, transferred the audio file to my phone, and repeatedly listened to it over and over and over (at least 20 times and counting).
+To absorb each spoken line, I began manually transcribing the Japanese subtitles from Netflix straight to Google Docs, analyzing every single sentence and adding all the vocab I didn't know to my flashcard deck.
+I extracted and trimmed the audio using Audacity, transferred the audio file to my phone, and repeatedly listened to it over and over _and over_ (at least 20 times and counting).

 This was a game-changer for me.
 This specific method enhanced my listening comprehension x10.
 I love transcribing in general; it's the kind of labor I'm willing to grind hours and hours (whole weekends) on.
-Then I did the exact same thing for the 2nd Episode of Bunny Girl Senpai.
-My daily 2.5 hours of commute was primarily spent listening to these audio files.
-Before I sleep, I would also listen with my eyes closed until I finally feel sleepy.
+Then I did the exact same thing for the 2nd Episode.
+I used my daily 2.5-hour commute to listen to these audio files.
+Before I hit the sack, I would also listen with my eyes closed until I started to feel sleepy.

-After doing this for two episodes, I was suddenly _quite_ comfortable with indulging in Japanese content (with Japanese subtitles) virtually everywhere else (anime, YouTube, etc.).
-Of course, I still didn't fully understand the content I was watching, but I had a rough idea of what was going on a lot of times.
+After doing this for two episodes, I was suddenly _quite_ comfortable with indulging in Japanese content with Japanese subtitles virtually everywhere else (anime, YouTube, etc.).
+Of course, I still didn't fully understand the content I was watching, but I had a rough idea of what was going on.
 This is the first time I understood the sweet spot of immersing in i+1 content (comprehensible input).
 I devoured as many Japanese media as I could.

-Some of my favorites are: [あかね的日本語教室](https://www.youtube.com/channel/UCh-GhnQ7qDQmS6Bz3pGc1Mw), [Speak Japanese Naturally](https://www.youtube.com/@SpeakJapaneseNaturally), and [Daily Japanese with Naoko](https://www.youtube.com/@DailyJapanese).
+Some of my favorite Japanese YouTube channels are: [あかね的日本語教室](https://www.youtube.com/channel/UCh-GhnQ7qDQmS6Bz3pGc1Mw), [Speak Japanese Naturally](https://www.youtube.com/@SpeakJapaneseNaturally), and [Daily Japanese with Naoko](https://www.youtube.com/@DailyJapanese).
+As for anime, I am currently immersing on [Bartender: God of Glass](https://myanimelist.net/anime/53407/Bartender__Kami_no_Glass).

 > Side note: I was late to discover [Language Reactor](https://www.languagereactor.com/), a browser extension that gives you the power to export entire Japanese transcripts from Netflix and YouTube (including auto-generated subs).
 Also, it's a tool that allows you to check definitions of words on the subtitles as you watch Japanese shows.
 This tool has been invaluable to my learning.

-Moreover, reading the transcripts was made easy with the existence of pop-up web browser dictionaries like [Yomitan (PC)](https://github.com/themoeway/yomitan) and [10ten (iOS)](https://apps.apple.com/us/app/10ten-japanese-reader/id1573540634).
-Having the audio available for these transcripts facilitates reading comprehension.
-I also wrote Python scripts to automate raw transcript formatting (to my personal liking) and hosted an unindexed site using markdown to easily access my transcripts wherever I was with the pop-up dictionaries I was using.
+> Moreover, reading the transcripts was made easy with the existence of pop-up web browser dictionaries like [Yomitan (PC)](https://github.com/themoeway/yomitan) and [10ten (iOS)](https://apps.apple.com/us/app/10ten-japanese-reader/id1573540634).
+They allow you to instantly look up definitions of Japanese words as you read anything Japanese on the internet.

+Having the audio available for transcripts facilitates reading comprehension.
+I also wrote Python scripts to automate raw transcript formatting (to my personal liking) and hosted an unindexed site using markdown to easily access my transcripts wherever I was with any connected device.

 I combined Intensive, Free-Flow, and Passive Immersion methods into one.
 Here is my current process: